gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 1. Read the values on the element where the product is stored.
 2. Read the _Id from the product and name it productId
-3. Delete the product from the data object table
+3. Delete the product from the DataObject table
 4. Refresh the table on the browser
 5. Undo styles on layout that allows editing of data
 6. Run the workflow that was created in step 1, make sure to pass the productId to it.